Canadian passport: Visa requirements map

 Visa requirements for Canadian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Canada.
-According to the 2024 Henley Passport Index as of February 2024, holders of a Canadian passport can visit 189 countries and territories without a visa or with a visa on arrival, ranking the Canadian passport 6th in the world (tied with the Czech Republic, Hungary, Poland and the United States).
+According to the 2026 Henley Passport Index, holders of a Canadian passport can visit 182 countries and territories without a visa or with a visa on arrival, ranking the Canadian passport 7th in the world.

 Visa-free access to the United States

 Prior to 2007, Canadians could enter the United States by presenting a birth certificate (or other proof of Canadian citizenship) along with a form of photo identification (such as a driver's licence).
 In many cases United States border agents would accept a verbal declaration of citizenship.

 Under the United States Western Hemisphere Travel Initiative, since 23 January 2007, all Canadians entering the United States via air have been required to present a valid passport or NEXUS card.
 Since 1 June 2009, the United States has required all Canadian citizens (16 years or older) to present a passport, NEXUS card, enhanced driver's licence, or Free and Secure Trade (FAST) card to enter the U.S. via land or water.

 In most circumstances, Canadian citizens do not require visitor, business, transit or other visas to enter the United States, either from Canada or from other countries.
 Moreover, Canadian citizens are generally granted a stay in the U.S. for up to six months at the time of entry.
 Visa requirements only apply to Canadians who fall under visa categories, and they must apply for a visa before entry in the same manner as other nationalities: